aitgcodes/litesoph-wiki/source/devel/workflow.rst

     This string will be used to identifier the new workflow type

-2. Define the new workflow in the dictionary :class:`litesoph.common.workflows_data.predefined_workflow`
+2. Define the new workflow in the dictionary :class:`litesoph.common.workflows_data.predefined_workflow`.

     All the workflow types are defined in the dictionary :class:`~litesoph.common.workflows_data.predefined_workflow`

-    The workflow is defined as a order chain of tasks that needs to be completed to obtain a desired quantity like Averaged spectrum of a molecule.
+    The workflow is defined as an ordered chain of tasks that needs to be completed to obtain a desired quantity, like Averaged spectrum of a molecule.
-    In litesoph worklow is modeled as a ordered chain of blocks, where each block is group of same task types but with different input parameters.
+    In litesoph, workflow is modeled as an ordered chain of blocks, where each block is group of the same task type but with different input parameters.

     For Example, Averaged spectrum of a molecule workflow can be modeled as: